-Inside-out flower (Vancouveria hexandra) belongs to the family Berberidaceae (the Berberry family).
-It is a perennial herb that is native to western United States, from Washington, Oregon and California.
+Inside-out flower (Vancouveria hexandra) belongs to Berberidaceae (the Berberry family).
+It is a perennial herb that is native to the western United States; from Washington, Oregon and California.
 This herb grows in moist coastal woodland areas, and it can reach 30-45 cm in height.
 The leaves are ternate to twice ternate with 9-15, thin, pale green to blue-green, three-lobed, heart-shaped leaflets.
 The drooping white flowers bloom in an open panicle in May to July.
 They have 6 petals and 6 sepals, and are swept backwards.
 The genus name honors George Vancouver, the 18th-century English explorer.